FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4: Produce/12-Content Finalisation/Activities/metadata.md

 ---
-title: Checking accessibility of web content
+title: Metadata and License
 author: Skills4EOSC T2.3
 tags:
     - FAIR-by-Design Learning Materials
     - FAIR Learning Objects
+    - Metadata
-    - Accessibility checking
+    - License file
 ---

-# Checking the accessibility of web content

-Showcase how to use and what to expect from tools for accessibility evaluation that automate the WCAG success criteria.
+# Adding machine-readable metadata and LICENSE file

+Practice on how to fill out the YAML based metadata in syllabus and change the license file in the repo.

 ## Activity duration